James Cameron's unrealized projects

-The following is a list of unproduced James Cameron projects in roughly chronological order.
 During his long career, Canadian film director James Cameron has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell into development hell or are officially cancelled.

 1980s

 Piranha II: The Spawning

 In 1981, Cameron was originally hired as the special effects director for Piranha II: The Spawning and took over the direction when the original director, Miller Drake, was fired (Cameron also re-wrote the screenplay under the pseudonym H. A. Milton).
 Due to budget limitations the crew was composed essentially of Italians, none of whom spoke English.
 Some however did have prior experience on horror/fantasy movies so they were, to some extent, able to satisfy Cameron's requirements.

 After the first week of shooting, the set harmony was disturbed by some discussions about the work between the director and the producers (the executive producer, Ovidio G. Assonitis, asked to verify the day-to-day activities, arguing with most of Cameron's choices), so while Cameron was only responsible for the shooting, most of the decisions were under Assonitis' authority.
 According to Dreaming Aloud, a biography of Cameron by Christopher Heard, Cameron was not allowed to see his footage and was not involved in editing.
 He broke into the editing room in Rome and cut his own version while the film's producers were at Cannes, but was caught and Assonitis recut it again.
 Most of the film was reshot by Assonitis after Cameron was fired.
 In an interview, Cameron stated: "I was replaced after two-and-a-half weeks by the Italian producer.
 He just fired me and took over, which is what he wanted to do when he hired me.
 It wasn't until much later that I even figured out what had happened.
 It was like, 'Oh, man, I thought I was doing a good job.'
 But when I saw what they were cutting together, it was horrible.
 And then the producer wouldn't take my name off the picture because [contractually] they couldn't deliver it with an Italian name.
 So they left me on, no matter what I did.
 I had no legal power to influence him from Pomona, California, where I was sleeping on a friend's couch.
 I didn't even know an attorney.
 In actual fact, I did some directing on the film, but I don't feel it was my first movie."